Guides Developer Guide

 Generate disposable emails programmatically and verify email content in your test suites.
 DevInbox provides a robust API that integrates seamlessly with your existing testing frameworks.

+Why Use DevInbox for Integration Testing?
 Traditional email testing is slow, unreliable, and requires complex setup.
 DevInbox provides instant, isolated email addresses that work perfectly in automated test environments.

 Step 1: Get Your API Key